Euro area crisis: Greece

 According to a leaked document, dated May 2010, the IMF was fully aware of the fact that the Greek bailout program was aimed at rescuing the private European banks – mainly from France and Germany.
 A number of IMF Executive Board members from India, Brazil, Argentina, Russia, and Switzerland criticized this in an internal memorandum, pointing out that Greek debt would be unsustainable.
 However their French, German and Dutch colleagues refused to reduce the Greek debt or to make (their) private banks pay.

 In mid May 2012, the crisis and impossibility to form a new government after elections and the possible victory by the anti-austerity axis led to new speculations Greece would have to leave the eurozone shortly.
 This phenomenon became known as "Grexit" and started to govern international market behaviour.
-The centre-right's narrow victory in 17 June election gave hope that Greece would honour its obligations and stay in the Euro-zone.
+The centre-right's narrow victory in the 17 June election gave hope that Greece would honour its obligations and stay in the eurozone.

 Due to a delayed reform schedule and a worsened economic recession, the new government immediately asked the Troika to be granted an extended deadline from 2015 to 2017 before being required to restore the budget into a self-financed situation; which in effect was equal to a request of a third bailout package for 2015–16 worth €32.6bn of extra loans.
 On 11 November 2012, facing a default by the end of November, the Greek parliament passed a new austerity package worth €18.8bn, including a "labour market reform" and "mid term fiscal plan 2013–16".
 In return, the Eurogroup agreed on the following day to lower interest rates and prolong debt maturities and to provide Greece with additional funds of around €10bn for a debt-buy-back programme.
 The latter allowed Greece to retire about half of the €62 billion in debt that Athens owes private creditors, thereby shaving roughly €20 billion off that debt.
 This should bring Greece's debt-to-GDP ratio down to 124% by 2020 and well below 110% two years later.
 Without agreement the debt-to-GDP ratio would have risen to 188% in 2013.